-This Tenant Selection Plan, "the Plan," outlines the procedures that Century Place Development Corporation, "Management," will follow in selecting tenants for Jazz on the Boulevard, "Development."
+This Tenant Selection Plan, ("the Plan") outlines the procedures that Stateway Associates LLC, ("Management") will follow in selecting tenants for Pershing Courts, (the "Development").
 Management is responsible for implementing the procedures outlined in this Plan.
-Drexel Jazz Limited Partnership is the "Owner."
+Stateway Associates LLC is the "Owner."

-All units will be subject to the provision of the Federal Low Income Housing Tax Credit program.
-The Development will offer 39 rental units reserved for low and very low-income households as follows:
+All units will be subject to the provisions of the Federal Low Income Housing Tax Credit program ("LIHTC Requirements"); notwithstanding any provisions of this Plan to the contrary, in the event of any conflict between the Plan and the LIHTC Requirements, the LIHTC Requirements shall govern.
+The Development will offer 80 rental units reserved for low and very low-income households as follows:

-of Units Resident 15 Chicago Housing Authority households with incomes no more than 50% of current area median income 15 Chicago Housing Authority households with incomes between 50% and 60% of current area median income 9 Households with incomes no more than 60% of current area median income
+of Units Resident 24 Chicago Housing Authority households with incomes no more than 50% of current area median income 3 Chicago Housing Authority households with incomes no more than 60% of current area median income.
+8 Households with incomes no more than 50% of current area median income 45 Households with incomes no more than 60% of current area median income

-The 30 units for Chicago Housing Authority (CHA) households are the "PHA-Assisted Units," while the nine remaining units are "Affordable Housing Units."
-The following policies and procedures will apply to all applicants, whether for PHA-Assisted Units or Affordable Housing Units, unless otherwise noted.
-Management recognizes that there are additional rights and responsibilities for PHA-Assisted Unit applicants under the Relocation Rights Contract (RRC) (Exhibit A).
+The 27 units for Chicago Housing Authority (CHA) households are the "ACC-Assisted Units," and the additional 53 income restricted units are "Affordable Housing Units."
+The following policies and procedures will apply to all applicants, whether for ACC-Assisted Units or Affordable Housing Units, unless otherwise noted.
+Management recognizes that there are additional rights and responsibilities for ACC-Assisted Unit applicants under the Relocation Rights Contract ("RRC") (Exhibit A) and Chicago Housing Authority Admissions and Occupancy Policy (Exhibit B).